About Sarah

 I love the O’Neil Brothers series.
 Is Snow Crystal a real place and are you planning on writing more books in this series?

 A lot of readers ask me if Snow Crystal is a real place.
 Sadly, it’s not (or I’d be visiting too!).
 It was inspired by various places that I’ve visited over the years, together with a big dollop of imagination.
-At the moment I have no plans to write more stories set here (although I would love to write Josh’s story one day), but you might be interested to know there is a visit back to Snow Crystal in Moonlight Over Manhattan, the final book in my New York series.
+At the moment I have no plans to write more stories in that series but you might be interested to know there is a visit back to Snow Crystal in Moonlight Over Manhattan, the final book in my New York series.

 Describe your typical writing day.